mwiater/agon/README.md

 * Fetch and evaluate the current weather and traffic via an MCP server for my home dashboard
 * Generate -> Format -> Expand -> Validate data in a pipeline of models

-I have several models availble on each of my 4 Ollama nodes
+I have several models availble on each of my 4 Ollama nodes: `agon list models`

 ```
 Ollama01:
   >>>  embeddinggemma:300m